yegor256/blog/_posts/2014/dec/2014-12-01-orm-offensive-anti-pattern.md

 I, being a reader of posts, have to deal with two components: 1) the ORM and 2) the "ob-truncated" object returned to me.
 The behavior I'm interacting with is supposed to be provided through a single entry point, which is an object in OOP.
-In the case of ORM, I'm getting this behavior via **two** entry points&mdash;the ORM engine and the "thing," which we can't even call an object.
+In the case of ORM, I'm getting this behavior via **two** entry points---the ORM engine and the "thing," which we can't even call an object.

 Because of this terrible and offensive violation of the object-oriented